LollipopXbiscuit/fluffy-goggles/replit.md

 # Overview

-WishBot is a comprehensive Telegram bot featuring a custom currency system called "Wish" (☆W) with integrated marketplace functionality.
+WishBot is a comprehensive Telegram bot featuring a custom currency system called "Wish" (𝓒) with integrated marketplace functionality.
 Users can earn, transfer, and spend wishes on waifu cards through both a daily shop and peer-to-peer marketplace.
 The bot includes Telegram Stars integration for purchasing wishes and connects to MongoDB for persistent data storage.

 # User Preferences